 The Environmental Education Center is handicap accessible; if special assistance is needed, arrangements can be made to tour the quarry.
-Admission is free, but it’s well worth the $2.50 to borrow a trail guide and explore one or more of the five self-guided, short walks through the quarries and hammocks.
+Admission is $2 per person, but it’s well worth it to borrow a trail guide and explore one or more of the five self-guided, short walks through the quarries and hammocks.
 Most trails have exposed roots; some have cactus and poisonwood trees.
 As with all walks through fragile ecosystems, stay on designated trails, and since this is southern Florida, bring mosquito repellant.

 As a reminder -- THE EDUCATION CENTER IS OPEN ONLY ON FRIDAY, SATURDAY AND SUNDAY, from 8 a.m. to 5 p.m., and some of the info you need for the following questions is located INSIDE the Education Center!

 Post a picture of yourself (not your dog or your kids!) and your GPS in front of that wonderful vertical timeline outside the Education Center.